ka4ep/Lexical.Localization/docs/IStringFormat/README.md

 4. <i>PluralCategory</i> is before <b>:</b> colon.

 # TextFormat
 **TextFormat.Default** is a string format that contains plain text without placeholders.
-It doesn't use escaping.
+It doesn't need or use escaping.

 ```csharp
 IStringFormat stringFormat = TextFormat.Default;